Eaglehawk Neck is a small town and natural gateway to the many attractions of the Tasman Peninsula, including the Port Arthur Historic Site.

 The area attracts bushwalkers, rock climbers, kayakers, divers and surfers and is a popular summer holiday destination for locals and visitors alike with a range of places to stay.

 There's also an eco-cruise that takes visitors past dramatic coastline and the local seals, dolphins, penguins and holiday makers.

-Eaglehawk Neck is a one-hour drive south of Hobart.
+Eaglehawk Neck is a 1-hr drive south of Hobart.

 - Stop at the lookout before Eaglehawk Neck for stunning views over Pirates Bay and the coastline